 OSX/Dok was targeting OS X users via an email phishing campaign.
 The best way to avoid falling foul to such an attempt in the future is not to respond to emails that require you to enter a password or install anything.

 Back in February 2017 X-agent malware was discovered that was capable of stealing passwords, taking screenshots and grabbing iPhone backups stored on your Mac.

 The malware apparently targeted members of the Ukrainian military and was thought to be the work of the APT28 cybercrime group, according to Bitdefender.

-In February 2017 researchers found the MacDownloader software lurking in a fake update to Adobe Flash.
+In February 2017 researchers found the MacDownloader software lurking in a fake update to Adobe Flash (which as we said above has now been discontinued).
 When the installer is run you'll get an alert claiming that there is adware on your Mac.